This article contains affiliate links. We may earn a small commission if you purchase via these links.

 The 8 MOA dot is more appropriate for short-range shooting when getting on target is of absolute import.
 Made to be waterproof and shockproof, the Burris red dot will be with you wherever you dare brave.
 It has all the hallmarks of a good buy: build quality, auto features, compact size, and low price.

-Leupold DeltaPoint Pro Review – Best Red Dot Sight for Glock
+4. Leupold DeltaPoint Pro - Best for Glock

-The DeltaPoint Pro has been put through its paces and passed with flying colors.
-Not only is it an exceptional red dot for pistols, it’s one of the top choice red dots for Glocks.
+The DeltaPoint Pro has been put through its paces in our field test and passed with flying colors.
+Not only is it an exceptional red dot for pistols, it's one of the top choice red dots for Glocks.

 - Motion Sensor Tech (MST)